A VR music theory learning experience, developed in Unity.

 Lyraflo aims to explore how the unique properties of VR could be used to convey music theory concepts to music beginners.

-On this 5-person team, I worked primarily as a sound designer, communicating closely with the artist and programmers to create interactions which integrate physical, visual, and audio feedback to teach music theory.
+On this 5-person team, I worked as a game designer and sound designer, communicating closely with the artist and programmers to create interactions which integrate physical, visual, and audio feedback to teach music theory.

 A Quick Overview: